nx1/pandurata/README.md

+# New 01/03/2025
+`debug.html` : notes from debugging (open in browser).
+`makefile` : added a compile with debug mode (set DEBUG=1) in the makefile, this allows it to be run with `gdb ./pandurata` (see below)
+`pandurata.c` :
+    1. Renormalized photon momentum moved to renormalize_momentum()
+    2. dt = yn[1]/20.;    --> dt = yn[1]/200.;
+    3. debug prints + comments

+`/data/read_pandurata.py` : Contains function for reading pandurata output files.
+`/notebooks/'Pandurata_ULX_old.ipynb` : Contains plotting functions for the output files.
+`/notebooks/'Pandurata_ULX_new.ipynb` : Contains plotting functions for the output files but is on the new output data.
+`scripts/plot_cyclotron_supression.py` : was unsure what the cyclotron supression function was doing.
+`readme.MD` : See below

 This is the version of Pandurata that was used in Schnittman, Krolik, and Noble (2013) [ApJ 769, 156] It uses the IDL routine read_harm3d_data2 to process the output data from Harm3d found in /rawdata, re-writing it in a Pandurata-friendly form in /data in /data, we need to convert the ascii data to binary via